About | Guidelines | Random Tables | Character Sheet

 Challenges

-Logic determines outcomes based on Character actions.
-The game master may call for a Challenge when an outcome is uncertain with clear consequences.
-A failure may indicate that the core action still succeeded but at some cost.
-The game master is the final arbiter.
+The outcome of character actions are determined by logic.
+The game master might call for a Challenge when an outcome is uncertain with clear consequences.
+They interpret the rolled result and is the final arbiter.

 Equal to or greater than the Target NumberSuccess